 Profit Windfalls and Investment Channels in Innovation: Evidence from Patent Term Extensions (Job Market Paper)

-I show that capital investment, debt issuance, and patent acquisitions are sensitive to cash flow for innovating firms.
-By exploiting the random timing of patent expiration around the adoption of the Uruguay Round Agreements Act, I find that a one standard deviation increase in the citation-weighted patent portfolio share of term-extended patents leads to an increase in cash flow by 1.5 percent of book assets.
-Given these windfall profits, I find evidence of capital investment, debt issuance reduction, and acquisitions of external technology.
+I show that capital expenditure, debt issuance, and patent acquisitions are sensitive to cash flow for mature innovating firms.
+By exploiting the random timing of patent term expiry dates and their unexpected extensions around the adoption of a provision in the Uruguay Round Agreements Act, I find that a one standard deviation increase in the citation-weighted patent portfolio share of term-extended patents leads to an increase in cash flow by 1.5 percent of book assets.
+Given these windfall profits, I find evidence of physical capital investment, debt issuance reduction, and acquisitions of external technology.
 Internal investments in R&D, on the other hand, show no response, suggesting high R&D adjustment costs for large, mature firms.